SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Example: power of number

 First, we need to read the input values from the console.
-Next step will be to create a function which accepts two arguments as its parameters (a number and its power), and returns as a result a float type number.
+The next step will be to create a function which accepts two arguments as its parameters (a number and its power), and returns as a result a float type number.

 #### Sample Input and Output